Adult Congenital Heart Program

 Our team-approach to patient care, means working closely with surgeons, primary care providers, high-risk obstetricians, dentists, and other health services like social workers to provide the complex, cohesive, quality care our patients need.
 Our care coordinators are experienced and dedicated to providing support to assure the welfare of our patients and coordinating necessary services for our patients and their families.

-Our board-certified ACHD cardiologists are on-call 24/7 for ACHD patients hospitalized not only at St. Joseph’s Hospital, but also at every other BayCare hospital as well as several other acute care hospitals in the region.
+Our board-certified ACHD cardiologists are on-call 24/7 for ACHD patients hospitalized not only at St. Joseph’s Hospital, but also at every other BayCare hospital.